CryoWALL – Steep permafrost slopes in Norway

 Rock fall and rockslides have happened also earlier during the Holocene, and to understand future responses of permafrost in rock walls, it is important to address former conditions.
 We will therefore use advanced dating techniques to evaluate the development of slip planes in permafrost rock walls.

-CryoWALL – Steep permafrost slopes in Norway will:
+In the project CryoWALL – Steep permafrost slopes in Norway we will:

 - evaluate the stability of selected steep frozen slopes,